 In the US, large forest fires have occurred more frequently in the western United States since the mid-1980s as spring temperatures increased, mountain snows melted earlier and summers got hotter.
 Almost seven times more forested federal land burned during the 1987-2003 period than during the prior 17 years.
 In addition, large fires occurred about four times more often during the latter period.
 In recent years, wildfires in the western United States have burned hundreds of homes annually and caused extreme and sometimes irreversible damage to natural resources.
-Fire-fighting expenditures for wildfires now regularly exceed one billion dollars per year.
+Fire-fighting expenditures for wildfires now regularly exceed one billion dollars per year (Source: Scripps Institution of Oceanography at the University of California)